squashyweeb/NumberGuessingGamehtml/README.md

 ## Introduction

-This project is a basic number guessing game where the user has to guess a randomly generated number between 1 and 10.
+This project is a basic number-guessing game where the user has to guess a randomly generated number between 1 and 10.
 The game provides feedback on whether the guess is too high, too low, or correct.
 The user can also set the maximum number of attempts.

 ## Features